dimasarinugroho/Deep-Learning-With-Python/README.md

-Materi Deep Learning mulai basic sampai advanced menggunakan bahasa pemrograman python
+Deep Learning with python using Keras, Tensorflow and Library Data Science of Python